Quasicircles and quasiperiodic surfaces in pseudo-hyperbolic spaces: Introduction

 A {\em maximal surface} in $\Hn$ is a spacelike surface on which the mean curvature vector vanishes everywhere.
 We proved in \cite{LTW} that every complete maximal surface $\Sigma$ has a limit curve $\partial_\infty\Sigma$ in $\bHn$ which is a semi-positive loop and, more importantly, that every such semi-positive loop is the boundary of a unique complete maximal surface.

 Among homogeneous complete maximal surfaces, we have the totally geodesic {\em hyperbolic planes} and {\em Barbot surfaces} which are flat and orbits of diagonal subgroup of $\G$.
-Barbot surfaces are characterised by a rigidity theorem \begin{theo}{\sc [Curvature rigidity theorem]} Let $\Sigma$ be a complete maximal surface in $\Hn$.
-Then the intrinsic curvature of $\Sigma$ is non-positive.
-Moreover, if the intrinsic curvature is zero at a point, it vanishes everywhere and $\Sigma$ is a Barbot surface. \end{theo} For $n=1$, this theorem was proved by Bonsante and Schlenker in \cite{BonsanteSchlenker}.
+Barbot surfaces are characterised by a rigidity theorem.
+By a result of Cheng \cite[Theorem 2]{C}, any complete maximal surface has non positive induced curvature, while Barbot surfaces are the only flat ones.
+We improve this result as a pointwise rigidity theorem.\begin{theo}{\sc [Curvature rigidity theorem]} Let $\Sigma$ be a complete maximal surface in $\Hn$.
+If the intrinsic curvature of $\Sigma$ is zero at a point, it vanishes everywhere and $\Sigma$ is a Barbot surface. \end{theo} For $n=1$, this theorem was proved by Bonsante and Schlenker in \cite{BonsanteSchlenker}.
+This result sets the background of the main results of this article, which concern {\em quasiperiodic maximal surfaces}.

 Let us introduce the space ${\MH}$ which consists of pairs $(x,\Sigma)$ where $\Sigma$ is a complete maximal surface and $x$ a point in $\Sigma$.
 By construction every maximal surface $\Sigma$ maps into ${\MH}$, by the map which associates $(x,\Sigma)$ to $x$.
 By a compactness theorem proved in \cite{LTW}, $\G$ acts cocompactly on ${\MH}$ when the latter is equipped with the topology of smooth convergence on every compact.
 We will show that Barbot surfaces give rise to a unique point called the {\em Barbot point} in ${\MH}/\G$.